“No good Southern fiction (poem, essay, memoir) is complete without a Dead Mule”

 We’ve hosted writing by poets laureate, mule skinners, horse traders and hornswagglers.
 While currently focusing our attention on the monthly publication of new material, we have little HTML elves working diligently in the background restoring the “hacked” database from the 1996 through 2006 and that writing will be available in the future, once again, with over 1000 entries located on the Mule at http://thedeadmule.wordpress.com

 Okay, that’s just a little sample of Masthead dialog, the real stuff is on the way … our history, our editor’s bios.
 We’ll let you know on Facebook when it’s complete.
 Below is just a smattering of information…

 Valerie MacEwan: Editor / Publisher

 Valerie MacEwan and her husband Robert put the Dead Mule online in 1996 as an adjunct site to a hometown business directory.
 Remember those hometown directories, back before Google took over the internet?
 The original Dead Mule Literary Journal, a print magazine, was born from a NC Arts Council grant received in 1996.
-After paying for a print edition, the magazine went online and has been online — continuously — for twenty years.
-MacEwan is an award -winning Assemblage Artist as well as a writer and she’s dedicated to keeping this Mule online for another twenty years.
-She and her husband, her daughters, son-in-law, her grandsons and a family zoo of monkey-dogs, six Maine Coon Cats, a Carolina Dog, 2 Jack Russells, and two Belgian Malinois live near the Pamlico Sound in NC.
+After paying for a print edition, the magazine went online and has been online — continuously — for twenty-six years.
+MacEwan is an award-winning Assemblage Artist as well as a writer and she’s dedicated to keeping this Mule online for another twenty-six years.
 Originally from Fort Smith, Arkansas, she contends there is always an Arkansas connection to everyone she meets.